finos/open-source-readiness/docs/bok/Activities/Level-2/Creating-An-OSPO.md

 Owning Improved Processes:

 - Releases:  can you institute some kind of checklist of controls around open source releases?  _How can you encourage open source without putting people off with process?_
-- Training: can you point to the number of people trained in open source consumption / contribution across your organisation?
+- Training: can you point to the number of people trained in open source consumption / contribution across your organisation? how can you demonstrate application of these trainings?
 - Is there a support function for the OSPO?
 Can you demonstrate a service level?

 #### OSPO Staff